Protection against unreasonable search and seizure

 If an officer does not have the proper legal authority to search a property and finds illegal substances, then the evidence can typically be thrown out in court.

-If you or anyone you know has been charged with an illegal drug possession crime, contact the Champaign-Urbana criminal defense lawyers of Thomas A. Bruno & Associates at 217-328-6000.
+If you or anyone you know has been charged with an illegal drug possession crime, contact the Champaign-Urbana criminal defense lawyers of Bruno Law Offices at (217) 328-6000.